Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 Recycling and the Environment

-- What can we do to help people around the world have clean water to drink?
+- What can we do to help people around the world have clean drinking water?

 - Is hunting good or bad for the environment?